 Manufacturing SMEs who are conducting MRL Assessments are not expected to be cybersecurity experts.
 The new criteria are written at a top-level and address basic controls and considerations that do not require specialized cyber knowledge to evaluate.
+For discussions that are highly technical in nature, the Manufacturing SME may seek assistance from a cybersecurity expert to address questions as needed.

-30 NIST SP 800-37, Risk Management Framework for Information Systems and Organizations (revision 2), National Institute of Standards and Technology, Dec 2018, pg 101, available at https://doi.org/10.6028/NIST.SP.800-37r2
+25 NIST SP 800-37, Risk Management Framework for Information Systems and Organizations (revision 2), National Institute of Standards and Technology, Dec 2018, pg 101, available at https://doi.org/10.6028/NIST.SP.800-37r2